This topic describes how to use Hybrid Backup Recovery (HBR) to back up files from Apsara File Storage NAS.

 - In the Create Restore Job panel, set the parameters in the Select Backup step and click Next.
 The following table describes the parameters.

-- In the Select Backup Files step, set the Restore Policy parameter and click Next.The following restore policies are supported:
+- In the Select Restore Items step, set the Restore Items parameter and click Next.Valid values of the Restore Policy parameter:

 - Include All Files: HBR restores all objects that are backed up from the source OSS bucket.